Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 * project members (at least admin and manager)
 * resource quotas for compute time (CPU/GPU hours) and storage

+One important aspect for HPC projects is a collaborative working style (research groups, student groups for teaching purposes).
+Thus, granting appropriate file permissions and creating a unified and consistent software environment for multiple users is essential.
+This aspect is considered for all the following recommendations.

+HPC projects can be broken down into two core parts:

+1. [link] Data: input data, source code, scripts, ouptut data, calculation results, logfiles
+2. [link] Software

-# Accessing the ZIH HPC system
+## Accessing the ZIH HPC system

 There are different ways to access the ZIH HPC system.
 Depending on the user's needs and previous knowledge, these are the different possiblities:

-1. JupyterHub: browser based approach, easiest way for beginners (more info [here](https://doc.zih.tu-dresden.de/access/jupyterhub/))
+* JupyterHub: browser based approach, easiest way for beginners (more info [here](https://doc.zih.tu-dresden.de/access/jupyterhub/))
-2. ssh connection (command line/terminal/console): "classical" approach,  command line knowledge neccesary (more info [here](https://doc.zih.tu-dresden.de/access/ssh_login/))
+* ssh connection (command line/terminal/console): "classical" approach,  command line knowledge neccesary (more info [here](https://doc.zih.tu-dresden.de/access/ssh_login/))
-3. Desktop Visualisation, Graphical User Interfaces (GUIs) and similar: e.g. Ansys, Vampir.
+* Desktop Visualisation, Graphical User Interfaces (GUIs) and similar: e.g. Ansys, Vampir.

 	??? hint "Availability of different software"

 		The most easiest way to find information about software on the ZIH system (e.g. Ansys, LS-DYNA, Abaqus) is available, just use the search field in the [compendium](https://doc.zih.tu-dresden.de/).

-## 1. JupyterHub
+### JupyterHub
 Access JupyterHub here [https://taurus.hrsk.tu-dresden.de/jupyter]().
 Start by clicking on the `Start my server` button and you will see two Spawner Options, `Simple` and `Advanced`.